Who is a Sales Technician?

 Networking:

-- Attend industry events and conferences to network with professionals and potential employers.
+- Build Connections: Attend industry events and network with professionals in the field to learn about job opportunities.

 Key Skills to Develop: